nikolac/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/how-to-new-tab.md

 tree_item_index: 1400
 ---

+{{! excerpt}}
-In this tutorial you will learn how to add a new tab to your custom document type.
+Learn how to add a new tab to a custom document type.
+{{! /excerpt}}

 This tab will help you to find other contracts created for the same contract owner.
 To do so, we'll be using a custom page provider linked to the Contract document type.

 ## Prerequisites